Jimmy062006/ESIClient.Dotcore/docs/CalendarApi.md

             var apiInstance = new CalendarApi();
             var characterId = 56;  // int? | An EVE character ID
             var eventId = 56;  // int? | The ID of the event requested
-            var response = new PutCharactersCharacterIdCalendarEventIdResponse(); // PutCharactersCharacterIdCalendarEventIdResponse | The response value to set, overriding current value. var datasource = datasource_example;  // string | The server name you would like data from (optional)  (default to tranquility) var token = token_example;  // string | Access token to use if unable to set a header (optional)
+            var response = new PutCharactersCharacterIdCalendarEventIdResponse(); // PutCharactersCharacterIdCalendarEventIdResponse | The response value to set, overriding current value var datasource = datasource_example;  // string | The server name you would like data from (optional)  (default to tranquility) var token = token_example;  // string | Access token to use if unable to set a header (optional)